 Fundraising

-With all that said, let's finally get into raising capital.
+With all that said, let's finally talk about raising capital.

-If there's one thing you should take from here, it's that every investor you talk to is evaluating whether you can be an outlier—a company that becomes gigantic.
+If there is one thing you should take from here, it is that every investor you talk to is evaluating whether you can be an outlier: a company that becomes massive.

 Less than 1% of companies get there.
-And to see the reality, you can go to Y Combinator's website where they say they've invested in 5,000 companies that together are worth over $800 billion dollars.
+To see the reality, you can go to Y Combinator's website, where they say they have invested in 5,000 companies that together are worth over $800 billion.

 But the truth is that fewer than 10 companies generate most of that value (DoorDash, Coinbase, Airbnb, Reddit, Instacart, Stripe, etc.).
-That's 0.2% of all the companies they've backed.
+That is 0.2% of all the companies they have backed.

 So for someone to invest in you, they have to truly believe you can be part of that 0.2%.

 The main mistake we founders make is showing up with a tiny vision.
-Saying you'll get to $10 million, $50 million, or even $100 million in revenue isn't enough.
+Saying you will get to $10 million, $50 million, or even $100 million in revenue is not enough.

 Investor rejections

-It's important to know that investors have zero incentive to give you direct, honest feedback.
-That's why you'll usually hear things like:
+It is important to know that investors have zero incentive to give you direct, honest feedback.
+That is why you will usually hear things like:

-• I love it, but you're not at the stage we invest in.
+• I love it, but you are not at the stage we invest in.

 • We need to see a bit more progress or traction.